 Before execusion, remember to copy the directory restart that is created in the ground state calculation as data\for\restart in the present directory.
-In a multiprocess environment, calculation will be executed as where NPROC is the number of MPI processes.
+In a multiprocess environment, calculation will be executed as:

+\$ mpiexec -n NPROC salmon < C2H2\rt\response.inp > C2H2\rt\response.out where NPROC is the number of MPI processes.
 A standard output will be stored in the file C2H2\rt\response. out.

-\$ mpiexec -n NPROC salmon < C2H2\rt\response.inp > C2H2\rt\response.out file name description C2H2_response.data polarizability and oscillator strength distribution as functions of energy C2H2_rt.data components of change of dipole moment (electrons/plus definition) and total dipole moment (electrons/minus + ions/plus) as functions of time C2H2_rt_energy.data components of total energy and difference of total en- ergy as functions of time PS_C_KY_n.dat information on pseodupotential file for carbon atom PS_H_KY_n.dat information on pseodupotential file for hydrogen atom https://salmon-tddft.jp/webmanual/v\2\0\1/exercise\zip\files/02\C2H2\lr.zip
+After the calculation, following output files are created in the directory that you run the code in addition to the standard output file, file name description C2H2_response.data polarizability and oscillator strength distribution as functions of energy C2H2_rt.data components of change of dipole moment (electrons/plus definition) and total dipole moment (electrons/minus + ions/plus) as functions of time C2H2_rt_energy.data total energy and electronic excitation energy as func- tions of time PS_C_KY_n.dat information on pseodupotential file for carbon atom PS_H_KY_n.dat information on pseodupotential file for hydrogen atom